-Period of Review:Entire career with emphasis on activity since Advancement to Professor VIApproval Authority:ChancellorChecklist:Attachment C-5
+Period of Review: Entire career with emphasis on activity since Advancement to Professor VI.
+See also Sections K, U, and W.

+Approval Authority:ChancellorChecklist:Attachment C-5

 Advancements to Professor Above-Scale examine the candidate's file with respect to the criteria as set forth in APM 220-18-b(4).
 File sent forward for consideration of this advancement must include the following: